noahnkr/portfolio-site/public/posts/linear-regression.md

 \hat{y} = w^Tx
 $$

 This form simplifies the math.
-In the future you may see me use this notation but for this post we'll keep seperate $w$ and $b$ for clarity.
+In the future you may see me use this notation but for this post we'll keep $w$ and $b$ seperate for clarity.

+# Measuring Error

+The difference between the true value and the predicted value is called the residual:

+$$
+Residual = y_i - \hat{y}_i
+$$

+This represents how far off the model’s prediction was for example $i$.
+If the residual is large, the prediction was poor.
+If it’s close to zero, the prediction was accurate.

+To keep track of individual examples, we use a subscript $i$ to indicate which prediction we're referring to.

+## Loss Functions

+Once our model is making predictions, we need a way to measure how well it's performing across _all_ data points This is where a **loss function** comes in.
+Just like choosing the right model for a task, picking the right loss function can make the difference between a model making accurate or misleading predictions.
+There are many different types of [loss functions](https://www.geeksforgeeks.org/machine-learning/ml-common-loss-functions/), but the most common one used in linear regression is **Mean Squared Error (MSE)**:

+$$
+MSE = \frac{1}{n} \sum_{i=1}^{n} \left( y_i - \hat{y}_i \right)^2
+$$

+> **Why do we square the residuals?**
+>
+> Residuals can be either positive or negative.
+If we simply summed them, those positive and negative errors could cancel each other out, making it seem like the model is performing better than it really is.
+>
+> By squaring each residual, we ensure all errors are positive and that larger mistakes are penalized more heavily than smaller ones.
+This gives us a more accurate picture of the model’s overall performance.

 # Limitations

-Like I mentioned in my [introductory post](https://noahnkr.com/blog/machine-learning-overview), machine learning is a set of tools, and knowing what tool to use in certain situations is just as important as understanding how these models work.
+Like I mentioned in my [introductory post](/blog/machine-learning-overview), machine learning is a set of tools, and knowing what tool to use in certain situations is just as important as understanding how these models work.
 When we are using linear regression, we are making a few assumptions about our dataset in order to make accurate predictions.

-### 1. Linearity
+## 1. Linearity

 Our first assumption is that there is a _linear relationship_ between our input features and the expected outputs.
 There is a linear relationship between the size of a house, and its price (i.e., the bigger the house, the higher the price).
 For many real-world problems, this is usually not the case.
 If the data forms a curve, a cluster, or changes direction, a linear model won't capture those patterns well, no matter how much data you give it.

-This is where more advanced models like [neural networks](https://noahnkr/blog/neural-networks) come in.
+This is where more advanced models like [neural networks](/blog/neural-networks) come in.
 They can handle _non-linear_ patterns by transforming the input space or using more flexible functions.
-Still, starting with a linear model is a good first step and baseline.
+Still, starting with a linear model is a good baseline.

 <div className="inline-display">